 A recent study of 44 healthy adults with constipation found that intake of 0.4 ounces (12 grams) inulin per day in chicory increases stool frequency and tenderness.
 The Jerusalem sheep is a tuber that tastes fruitful.

 You can find it in most supermarkets, sometimes called sunchokes or topinambur.
-They can be roasted, steamed, boiled or mashed.
+They can be roasted, steamed, boiled, or mashed.
 Chicory roots are generally not found in supermarkets, but have become a popular coffee alternative in its basic form.

 Scientific studies indicate that Artichoke has a prebiotic effect that promotes high fiber foods list for constipation and good visceral and health.
 Prebiotics feed on beneficial bacteria in the intestine with indigestible carbohydrates such as inulin, which increases the number and prevents the growth of harmful bacteria.

 One study found that those who ate 10 grams of fiber from artichoke daily for three weeks had more beneficial Bifidobacteria and Lactobacilli bacteria.
 They also found that levels of noxious bacteria in the bowel decreased.
-Prebiotics have also been shown to increase stool frequency and improve consistency in patients with constipation.
+Prebiotics has also been shown to increase stool frequency and improve consistency in patients with constipation.